New Zealand Bus Travel

 It's very compact - there's no traffic congestion, and you can easily get around town on foot.

-InterCity Coachlines Starlighter overnight bus service operating between Rotorua, Hamilton, Taupo, Palmerston North and Wellington
+InterCity Coachlines Starlighter overnight bus services between Rotorua, Hamilton, Taupo, Palmerston North and Wellington

-connects at Wellington with the Cook Strait ferry services operating between Wellington in the North Island to Picton in the South Island.
+connects at Wellington with the Cook Strait ferry services operating between Wellington in the North Island to Picton in the South Island, with connecting bus services to and from Picton, Blenheim, Nelson, Kaikoura and Christchurch.

 The Starlighter overnight service features reclining seats with foot and head rests, individual reading lights and air conditioning controls, onboard toilet/washroom facility and makes two refreshment/comfort stops on route.

-If you want to explore and see New Zealand's unique scenic beauty from Rotorua, there is a range of 'Hop On/Hop Off' flexi bus and coach passes that can be used on these services, that provides value for money travel
+If you want to explore and see New Zealand's unique scenic beauty from Rotorua, there are a range of flexible 'Book As You Go' bus, scenic coach, ferry travel and sightseeing passes giving you value for money travel.